Exploring the Douro Valley - All you need to know!

 A much better option is to take the train to Pinhão, which takes approximately two hours and twenty minutes.
 Pinhão is a charming town where you can explore and join a short boat cruise that departs from the harbor, or visit the Miradouro de Casal de Loivos viewpoint.

 Alternatively, there are many more daily departures to Peso da Régua, and the journey is shorter, taking about one hour and forty minutes.
 Peso da Régua features a lovely riverfront, and the informative Museu do Douro is situated there.
-Boat tours are also available from the harbor, and another option is to catch a bus from Peso da Régua to Lamego, which takes about 20 minutes.
+Boat tours are also available from the harbour, and another option is to catch a bus from Peso da Régua to Lamego, which takes about 20 minutes.

 Tua is another alternative to Pinhão, and while in the village, you can walk to the dam.
 However, Tua may be slightly disappointing compared to Pinhão, as the sprawling village lacks a center, and there are no boat tours.